It was reported earlier this month that Britain’s Prince William may be considering getting a hair transplant.

 The level of success a man experiences with finasteride (the drug has been shown to be ineffective for women) can depend on their level of hair loss when they start treatment, which means it would probably be more of an exercise in damage-limitation for Prince William.

-Minoxidil, first branded as Rogaine, is an over-the-counter topical medication (in the US and UK – in some countries you may need a prescription), which was developed to slow hair loss and promote regrowth.
+Minoxidil, first branded as Rogaine, is an over-the-counter topical medication (in the US and UK – in some countries you may need a prescription), which was developed to slow balding and promote regrowth.

 It works by prolonging the anagen phase of hair cells, allowing them to grow for longer, and is: